 The Lac du Bourget’s main settlement, Aix-les-Bains, slopes up from its southeast corner.
 Beside the waters, you’ll find a long beach, restaurants, and rampant urban development.
 All manner of watersports are on offer, as well as lake cruises.
 The lakeside area lies some distance below the old thermal spa resort.
 The hot sulphurous waters here were celebrated by the Celtic Allobroges, then the Romans built splendid baths.
 Forgotten for a vast period, in the early 1600s King Henri IV brought a first spark back to the place, while in the 18th century, grand new spa buildings went up.
 Napoleon’s family enjoyed taking the waters, but the best-remembered French visitor was the sickly young Romantic poet Lamartine, who came in October 1816 and met Julie Charles, a young married woman suffering from tuberculosis.
 They fell madly in love, and promised to meet again the following season.
 Tragically, Julie was too ill to make it back, dying before the end of 1817; the forlorn Lamartine immortalised her in his poetry, notably ‘Le Lac’, under the name of Elvire.

-Hotels in Aix les Bains
+Book a Hotel in Aix les Bains

 Another famous visitor to Aix-les-Bains went by the subtle pseudonym of Countess of Balmoral.
 She was none other than Queen Victoria, and a whole British colony followed in her wake.
 The Anglo-Saxons didn’t mix with the locals, but marked the place with their eccentricities.
 One story says that Victoria was so appalled to see a donkey mistreated that she bought it and had it taken back to Buckingham Palace.
 Lavish villas and hotels were built for mega-wealthy visitors who arrived from many nations at the turn from 19th to 20th century.
 But the First World War killed the trend for such highly fashionable spa resorts.
 Although the generous French health service has kept the place going, now relaxation treatments are also being promoted as the place smartens up its act once again.